 - Press your hands against a wall and push slowly, using your legs to resist your hands.
 Push with your hands until your legs contract, and then reverse.
 Three sets should do you

 Last but not least, there’s isometrics.
-Isometrics are good for small areas, because you don’t move very much.
-They’re especially popular in martial arts, and in fact, an excellent isometric exercise is the most basic training tool for leg strength: the horse stance.
+Isometrics are good for small areas because you don’t move very much.
+They’re especially popular in martial arts.
+In fact, an excellent isometric exercise is the most basic training tool for leg strength: the horse stance.

 Assume the horse stance by putting your feet slightly wider than shoulder length apart.
 Keep your feet parallel to each other, and bend down until your thighs are parallel to the floor.
 Arch your back so your body doesn’t lean forward.
 Now hold it.
 For how long?
 Well, how long can you hold it?

 Shaolin monks were required to do this until a stick of incense burned out, which could take an hour or even longer.
 Horse stance is ideal for any workout because of all the muscles it builds: the legs, the back, the lower core, all of them are engaged by horse stance.

 We recommend a minute or two to start, with more as you get used to it.
 Try adding a second to your best time each day.

 - The aforementioned “plank” from yoga.
 Just keep your arms straight and don’t move.
 Give the plank at least thirty seconds to a minute.
 It’s especially effective when used with dynamic tension exercises, or to finish a set of push-ups.